Ver en Español

 Make a list of your assets.
 In some cases, one spouse will attempt to hide assets in order to receive a better settlement.
 If there’s any possibility that there are assets you don’t know about, ask your lawyer for his or her advice about tracking them down.
 And document everything you can.
 Make copies of all important financial records and put them someplace safe.
 This should include tax returns, property tax receipts, brokerage statements, pay stubs, insurance policies, bank statements, and credit card statements.

 Think about taxes.
 Are you better off receiving monthly alimony or a lump sum from your spouse?
 If taxes are likely to be complex, hiring an expert will be a worthwhile investment.
 What if you’ve never done the taxes and it looks as if there may be irregularities?
 Ask a tax expert about protecting yourself with an indemnification clause.
+Reviewing potential payment scenarios can help you prepare financially, and using a Florida spousal support calculator can give you a clearer picture of possible support amounts.

 Divorce can be a challenging and stressful process – but we can help.
 If you’d like to discuss your current situation, or if you have specific questions about the financial ramifications of divorce, we are happy to offer a complimentary consultation.
 Get in touch with us today to learn more!